 One of Valeant's largest transactions occurred in 2010 when the company, then named Biovail, acquired the former Valeant Pharmaceuticals entity for some $3.3 billion.
 The combined entity took on the current Valeant name.

-However, in 2015 Valeant announced its largest-yet deal when it agreed to buy US-based gastrointestinal specialist Salix in a $10.1 billion transaction.
+However, in 2015 Valeant completed its largest-yet deal when it bought US-based gastrointestinal specialist Salix in a $10.1 billion transaction.
 The acquisition combines Salix's franchise with Valeant's growing portfolio of specialty treatments and is expected to yield more than $500 million in cost savings annually.

 Investors with significant stakes in Valeant include Ruane, Cuniff & Goldfarb (12%) and FMR (10%).